Gaurav Chaudhary

-Gaurav Chaudhary (born 7 May 1991), known professionally as Technical Guruji, is an Indian YouTube personality based in the UAE.
-Chaudhary is notable for producing YouTube videos concerning technology in Hindi.
-In 2020, he was on the Forbes India 30 under 30 list, and claimed to have 15 million subscribers on YouTube.
+Gaurav Chaudhary (born 7 May 1991), popularly known as Technical Guruji, is an Indian YouTuber based in the United Arab Emirates.
+He is known for creating technology-related content in Hindi on YouTube.

+In 2020, he was featured in the Forbes India 30 Under 30 list and claimed to have over 15 million subscribers.

 Early life

-Chaudhary was born in Ajmer, Rajasthan in a chaudhary family on 7 May 1990.
+Chaudhary was born in Ajmer, Rajasthan in a Hindu family on 7 May 1991.
 He studied at a Kendriya Vidyalaya School.
 In 2012, he moved to Dubai to pursue a degree in microelectronics at BITS Pilani, Dubai Campus.

 Career

 Chaudhary launched his YouTube channel "Technical Guruji" in October 2015, primarily posting advice and product reviews.
-His Senior from the school owning the YouTube channel Sharmaji Technical helped him in the making of the content.In 2017, Chaudhary created a second channel, "Gaurav Chaudhary" dedicated to producing content about his personal life.
+His Senior from the school owning the YouTube channel Sharmaji Technical helped him in the making of the content.
+In 2017, Chaudhary created a second channel, "Gaurav Chaudhary" dedicated to producing content about his personal life.

 In September 2018, Technical Guruji was ranked as the 9th most subscribed to technology YouTube channel.
 In November 2018, it was reported that Chaudhary was the first technology YouTuber to accrue more than 10 million subscribers.

 Chaudhary has appeared in YouTube Rewind 2018 and 2019.

+Videography

+This is some selected Popular videos of Gaurav Chaudhary as known as Technical Guruji from YouTube.

+Awards and recognition

+Gaurav Chaudhary was awarded the Tech Creator Award by the Prime Minister of India at the inaugural National Creators Award on 8 March 2024.